 Experienced runners will have tried dozens of shoes before finding the ones that work best for them — the only shoes I regretted were ones I tried to make into something they weren’t because of their aesthetics.
 The good news is: regardless of your running style or your needs, there’s a great-looking runner out there.
 Here are my picks.

 Brooks is a legend of distance running.
 Founded in 1914, the brand has outfitted athletes for over a century, focusing primarily on track and cross country.
-It follows then, that the Ghost 12 is a damn good running shoe.
-Light and balanced, the Ghost 12 is built around the body’s natural stride.
+It follows then, that the Ghost 13 is a damn good running shoe.
+Light and balanced, the Ghost 13 is built around the body’s natural stride.
 Brooks’ “Segmented Crash Pad” shock absorption system keeps every step agile.
-A combination of cushioning gives the Ghost some zip — at a lower height than the Clifton, to boot.
-While not as stylish as the HOKA, this pillowy, biomorphic road shoe is the best choice for those who want a legit runner they can also bring to fitness class.
-They’re also available in Narrow, Wide 2E, and Extra Wide 4E widths.
+DNA LOFT cushioning throughout the midsole gives the Ghost some zip, making this pillowy, biomorphic road shoe the best choice for those who want a legit runner they can also bring to fitness class.

 Newton Gravity 9